School of Nursing Policies and Procedures

 Classroom Make-up (ASN and BSN)

-If a student misses a class, the instructor must be contacted as soon as possible upon return to campus to discuss make up requirements.
+If a student misses a class, the instructor must be contacted as soon as possible to discuss make up requirements.
 It is the student’s responsibility to complete requirements.

 Clinical Makeup (ASN and BSN)